 The final outcome are the changes listed below, which have been made effective in time for the upcoming admissions cycle—changes that may affect your own timeline for when you would be eligible to apply.

 Changes to SCCO’s prerequisite requirements for the upcoming 2017-18 admissions cycle and going forward:

 - Requirement for human anatomy and physiology labs has been eliminated (lecture courses are still required for both subjects)

 - Advanced Placement (AP) credits will be accepted for all prerequisite courses, as long as the required amount of units was completed

 - Letters of recommendation (LORs) are now optional

-- Bachelor’s degree is no longer required: in lieu of a bachelor’s degree, 90 semester or 135 quarter units are required and may be completed through the summer term that precedes fall matriculation into SCCO’s program
+- Bachelor’s degree is recommended but no longer required: in lieu of a bachelor’s degree, 90 semester or 135 quarter units are required and may be completed through the summer term that precedes fall matriculation into SCCO’s program

 - Last date to take the OAT is April 1